Redundant Array Computation Elimination: Introduction

 \item An algorithm supporting expression reassociations for discovering more redundancies on n-ary trees.

 \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec-motivation} presents an example to explain the basic idea of this work.
-Section \ref{sec-relatedwork} provides an overview of the related work.
-The two-level identification scheme for finding the array reference reuse and expression computation redundancy is introduced in Section \ref{sec:identification}.
-Section \ref{sec:detectionbinary} describes the linear redundancy detection algorithm on binary expression trees based on the two-level identification scheme and the optimization of the auxiliary array organization.
-Section \ref{sec:detectionnary} provides the enhanced algorithm focusing on n-ary expression trees and the simplification of the detection strategy.
-Section \ref{sec:experiment} presents the evaluation and Section \ref{sec:conclusion} concludes the paper.
+Section~\ref{sec-motivation} presents an example to explain the basic idea of this work.
+Section~\ref{sec-relatedwork} reviews related work.
+Section~\ref{sec:overview} gives an overview of RACE framework.
+Section~\ref{sec:identification} introduces the two-level identification scheme for finding array reference reuse and expression computation redundancy.
+Section~\ref{sec:detectionbinary} describes the linear redundancy detection algorithm on binary expression trees based on the two-level identification scheme and the optimization of the auxiliary array organization.
+Section~\ref{sec:detectionnary} provides the enhanced algorithm focusing on n-ary expression trees and the simplification of the detection strategy.
+Section~\ref{sec:threats} discusses the implementation and limitations of RACE.
+Section~\ref{sec:experiment} presents the evaluation and Section~\ref{sec:conclusion} concludes the paper.